(Updated: 25 September 2019)

 A new survey of refugees aspiring to higher education in Germany found that 73 percent have already secured a place at a German university, a far higher proportion than many observers might anticipate.

-A majority of Syrian, Iraqi, and Palestinian refugees in Germany have graduated from high school in their countries of origin, and many are accessing higher education via programs that waive university fees, the survey found.
-The poll was commissioned by “Uni-Assist,” an organization supported by more than 180 German universities that helps international students apply for higher education.
+A majority of Syrian, Iraqi, and Palestinian refugees applying to universities in Germany have graduated from high school in their countries of origin, the survey found, and many are accessing higher education through a program that for several years has been waiving its fees.
+The organization, “Uni-Assist,” which commissioned the survey, is supported by more than 180 German universities and helps international students apply to study at those institutions.
 The survey showed that refugees not only arrived in Europe’s most populous country with significant academic credentials, but are also eager to continue studying in their new country.

 “A lot more refugees have already gained access to German higher education than (initially thought),” said Nora Sevbihiv Sinemillioglu, a project director with Uni-Assist, in a statement.
 A large majority of the poll’s respondents said they were content with their studies, she said, but more than 60 percent also indicated that they were struggling with studying in a foreign language.
 “Also finances are a challenge for more than 55 percent, as well as housing for almost one quarter.”